Writing Meta Descriptions

 With this in mind, it should also go without saying that your description needs to grab the user’s attention in some way.
 Ask yourself what users visiting a particular page are going to be looking for, and compose the copy accordingly.
 Your description should consist of three main components: a description of your page, what the page offers its audience, and some sort of call to action (for example, “50% off for new users”).

-Above all, keep it conversational.
-Your meta descriptions should feel natural – as though they’re being narrated to the audience.
-This is precisely why keyword stuffing is a bad idea, as anything that’s awkward, mechanical, or poorly-written will very likely be skipped over.
+Your meta descriptions should feel natural.
+In other words, they should sound like someone is narrating them to the audience.Therefore, keyword stuffing is a bad idea.
+Because people will very likely skip over anything awkward, mechanical, or poorly written.
 Write with a friendly tone and keep your language simple and welcoming.

 Your meta description is the first thing your audience is going to see.
 If you don’t put your best foot forward, how will people know you can offer them what they’re looking for?
-Just like a customer won’t go into a store if the greeter is unwashed, hostile, and inarticulate; people aren’t going to visit a site whose meta description is poorly worded.
+Just like a customer won’t go into a store if the greeter is unwashed, hostile, and inarticulate, people aren’t going to visit a site whose meta description is poorly worded.

 Work to make your description a friendly doorman instead of a hostile oaf.
 Otherwise, people are simply going to visit someone else’s site.